 What’s the difference between action and massive action?
 My mentoring clients ask me this all the time.
 The difference is that massive action creates a physiological shift.
 Sitting down and writing out how you need to change is taking action; joining a new group of people to make new friends is taking massive action.
 If your actions don’t move you (literally move you) in the direction you want to be, then it’s not massive action.

-Lastly, realize there is no endgame.
-Said another way, once you reach greatness, keep being great.
-Often, when I would reach success (what I used to call success), I would use my bad habits as a way to reward myself for doing so well.
+Lastly, realize there is no endgame: once you reach greatness, keep being great.
+Often, when I would reach success (what I used to call success), I would use my bad habits as a way to reward myself.
 I did this with health and exercise.
 As soon as I saw good (not great) results, I would reward myself by slacking off and eating unhealthily.
 This attitude will destroy your momentum.
 You don’t have to fall back to your old habits; you get to move forward toward better ones.

-Keep your chin up.
-I have failed many times.
-I still do.
-The key is to fail less and less as time goes on.
+Keep your head up.
+I have failed many times, and I still do.
+The key is to fail less as time goes on.